zhrispineda/Settings-watchOS/README.md

 A **work-in-progress** SwiftUI recreation of the watchOS Settings app.

 > [!NOTE]
-> This project is focused on the latest public releases of iOS, iPadOS, and Xcode.
+> This project is focused on the latest public releases of watchOS and Xcode.
 Use an older branch to use older versions.

 ## Information
 - Recreation of Apple's Settings app for watchOS 26.1 (23S37).